nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

    * `add r/volunteer h/30 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a
-     contact of type `volunteer` and named `John Doe` to the Address Book.
+     contact of type `volunteer` and name `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.